Jelared/Project-Rail_fence_cipher/README.md

 ## Features

 * Encryption: Input a phrase and encrypt it using the Rail Fence Cipher.
-The encrypted message is displayed in the interface.
+The encrypted message will be displayed in the interface.
 * Decryption: Input an encrypted phrase and decrypt it back to the original message.
 The decrypted message is displayed in the interface.

 ## Technology